 Type of degree awarded: Either a joint degree (i.e. one single degree certificate issued on behalf of at least two higher education institutions) or multiple degrees (i.e. at least two-degree certificates issued by two higher education institutions of the consortium).

 Where can you go: EU Member States + Partner countries

 How to apply

 You should consult the online catalogue of Erasmus Mundus masters programmes.
-There you will find detailed information about these programmes with description of the course of study, list of the participating universities and entry requirements.
+There you will find detailed information about these programmes with a description of the course of study, a list of the participating universities and entry requirements.
 For further support, do not hesitate to contact directly the relevant university.

 Deadline to apply: most consortia require applications to be submitted between October and January, for courses starting the following academic year.